By Cheri Sicard

 We checked, and whoever had found my cards had not used them.
 I arranged for new cards to be sent to my friend’s house in Colorado, where I would be the following week.

 The DMV on Friday afternoon proved far more difficult.
-Getting through to a party who could help with my dilemma proved impossible.
+Getting through to a party that could help with my dilemma proved impossible.

 As much as I didn’t want to, I drove on without a driver’s license, vowing to deal with it as soon as I reached my next destination.